burgr033/burgrBucket/README.md

 ## How do I install these manifests?

-To add this bucket, run `scoop bucket add scoopBucket https://github.com/cigh033/scoopBucket`.
+To add this bucket, run `scoop bucket add burgrBucket https://github.com/cigh033/burgrBucket`.
 To install, do `scoop install <manifest>`.

 ## How do I contribute new manifests?